fabge/til/htmx/loading-button.md

 Solution:

 1. Display a loading indicator
-1. Set aria-disabled="true" on the button (avoid disabled since it's unfriendly to screen readers)
+1. Set disabled attribute on the button
 1. Ignore additional button clicks while loading is in progress
 1. Consider changing the label to clarify what's happening